yop-dev/privacy-ai-assessment/README.md

 ### Using the AI Legal Assistant

-1. **Access Chatbot**: Click the floating chat button in the bottom-right corner
+1. **Access Chatbot**: Click the floating chat button in the bottom-right corner or "Ask AI Assistant" in Resource Library
 2. **Ask Questions**: Type questions about RA 10173, data privacy rights, or compliance requirements
 3. **Get Instant Answers**: Receive immediate, context-aware legal guidance
 4. **Continue Conversation**: The assistant maintains context throughout your session
+5. **Resource Guidance**: Get help choosing the right templates and guides for your needs

+### Using the Resource Library

+1. **Browse Categories**: Click category icons to filter by Templates, Guides, Checklists, Policies, or Forms
+2. **Search Resources**: Use the search bar to find specific documents by keyword
+3. **Filter by Difficulty**: Choose Beginner, Intermediate, or Advanced level resources
+4. **Download Files**: Click download buttons for immediate access to PDF/DOCX files
+5. **Get AI Help**: Use "Ask AI Assistant" for personalized resource recommendations

 ### Assessment Coverage